15 Most Affordable States for Private Pay Home Care in 2026

 Indiana average hourly rate

-Home health aides in Indiana earn an average of $15.75 per hour, below national wage standards.
+Home health aides in Indiana earn an average of $15.75 per hour, which is below national wage standards.
 Hourly rates typically range from $12.77 on the low end to $19.41 for more experienced caregivers.
-Indianapolis residents pay slightly higher rates averaging $16.12 per hour.
-Some sources indicate private pay home care costing around $29.00 per hour statewide, with agencies offering more affordable options through flexible scheduling.
+Indianapolis residents pay slightly higher rates, averaging $16.12 per hour.
+Private pay home care costs around $29.00 per hour statewide; however, agencies often offer more affordable options through flexible scheduling.

 Indiana cost compared to national average